zxj631/Master-Thesis/README.md

 The data used in this project includes:

 Population, Age, and Gender Data: Provided by the United Nations, accessible at [UN World Population Prospects.](https://population.un.org/wpp/Download/Standard/MostUsed/)
-Educational Attainment Data: Provided by the World Bank, accessible at https://genderdata.worldbank.org/en/indicator/se-cuat-zs#idRelatedIndicators
+Educational Attainment Data: Provided by the World Bank, accessible at [ World Bank Gender Data Portal.](https://genderdata.worldbank.org/en/indicator/se-cuat-zs#idRelatedIndicators)
 These datasets are merged and cleaned to calculate weights for adjusting the sample data to real-world distributions.

 How to Use the Application